 The feasibility and site review study would provide an estimate of the development costs and siting considerations for implementation of the Child Care Facilities Agreement over the next three to four years.
 However, it should be noted that over the course of the Agreement, each individual school site identified for a new child care centre will have its own unique conditions and costs.
 As such, servicing and installation costs will need to be determined for each site prior to the development of each centre.
-Council approval for advancement of the program would be
+Council approval for advancement of the program would be sought at each stage, including the results of the feasibility study, and decisions on the advancement of any particular site with the consent of the School District.

-From: Director Planning and Building

-Re: Child Care Facilities - Feasibility Study
+To:Finance and Civic Development CommitteeFrom:Director Planning and BuildingRe:Child Care Facilities - Feasibility Study2015 January 19......Page 3

-2015 January 19......
-Page 3